HOW TO SEW LEATHER BY HAND?

 - Always go back 3 points;

-- Always claw with the net to your right;
+- Always scratch with the net on your right;

 - Always start by working the corners with a 2-tooth claw: the rule is that the point located in the corner must always point towards the center of the part;

-- Never use a mallet with a 2-pronged claw as this could pierce the leather and damage it.
+- Never use a mallet with a 2-pronged claw as this may pierce the leather and damage it.

 There is no direction to hold the claw: the point is the same on both sides.

-We advise you to use a plastic or polymer hammer so as not to damage your tools.
+We recommend using a plastic or polymer hammer to avoid damaging your tools.

 You can discover 2 types of claws in our store:

-2- The diamond-tipped striking claws (diamond) allow you to pierce the leather like an awl with pliers.
-Be careful to keep it perpendicular otherwise your seam will be biased on the wrong side.
-If your leather is thick, we do not recommend drilling it entirely but only over a large part of its thickness (pre-drilling): otherwise your stitch will not be pretty.
+2- The diamond-tipped (diamond) punching claws allow you to pierce the leather like an awl with pliers.
+Be careful to keep it perpendicular otherwise your seam will be at an angle on the reverse side.
+If your leather is thick, we do not recommend piercing it completely but only on a large part of its thickness (pre-piercing): otherwise your stitch will not be pretty (risk of having a larger stitch on one side of the leather) .

 What is the difference between a standard stitch and a reverse stitch?

-The “inverted” claw point is symmetrical to the “standard” point.
-This stitch is generally used for double-dogging sewing or to make a connection on a creation that has been sewn with a professional sewing machine.
+The “reverse” claw stitch is symmetrical to the “standard” stitch.
+This stitch is generally used to sew in double claw or to make a connection on a creation that has been sewn with a professional sewing machine.

-The center distance is the distance between two points: it must be chosen according to the item you wish to create: aesthetic choice.
+The center distance is the distance between two points: it is to be chosen according to the item you wish to create: aesthetic choice.
 The "standard" for leather goods creations is the center distance 3.38 mm - n°8 (3 points per centimeter) .
-To find out which center distance to choose for your creation, we invite you to consult our guide:
+In order to know which center distance to choose for your creation, we invite you to consult our guide:

-How to adjust the spacing/center distance of the last sewing stitches?
+How to adjust the spacing/center distance of the last stitches?

-When you only have a few points left to score with your punching claw, there may be a slight lag.
-It is therefore necessary to adjust the spacing of the last points by eye or using our Plexiglas template to avoid these offsets (points too large or too small).
+When you only have a few points left to mark with your striking claw, there may be a slight offset.
+You must therefore adjust the spacing of the last points by eye or using our plexiglass template to avoid these offsets (points too large or too small).

 WITH A TEMPLATE

-WHAT DIFFERENCES BETWEEN HAND SEWING OF LEATHER AND MACHINE SEWING?
+WHAT ARE THE DIFFERENCES BETWEEN HAND SEWING OF LEATHER AND MACHINE SEWING?

-Unlike machine sewing, the saddle stitch technique allows each of the two threads to pass above and below the layers of leather.
+Unlike machine sewing, the saddle stitch technique allows each of the two threads to pass over and under the layers of leather.
 The seam is therefore stronger: if one of the threads breaks, the seam does not come undone and can be repaired.

-Sewing the leather with saddle stitch allows you to obtain a beautiful inclined stitch on both sides (right side and wrong side).
+Sewing leather with a saddle stitch allows you to obtain a beautiful slanted stitch on both sides (right side and wrong side).

-So-called simplified sewing consists of piercing the sewing points using a round punch cutter.
-This straight stitch is mainly aimed at beginners.
+The so-called simplified sewing consists of piercing the stitches using a round punch.
+This straight stitch is mainly intended for beginners.

-Come learn saddle stitch sewing during a training day in our premises located in Campbon between Nantes and Saint-Nazaire (44 - Loire Atlantique).
+Come and learn saddle stitch sewing during a training day at our premises located in Campbon between Nantes and Saint-Nazaire (44 - Loire Atlantique).

 4 comments